Kunitachi District

 Chadwick's Ghosts

 The Shakey’s Pizza at Kichijoji station was off limits.
 President Atkinson made the rule clear at the end of the morning session of the August all-mission conference.
-The Shakey’s noontime menu included the all-you-can-eat special for about fifteen bucks, at the current exchange rate.
+The Shakey’s noontime menu included an all-you-can-eat special for about fifteen bucks a head at the current exchange rate.
 Not a cheap meal, but a hungry missionary could put down enough to make it a cost-effective excursion.
-So much so that the franchise owner would probably have gone broke in an afternoon.
+So much so that the franchise owner would have gone broke in an afternoon.
 It could be considered an act of Christian charity that the Relief Society fed them instead.

 But that evening a handful of missionaries stopped in before taking the Chuo Express into Shinjuku.
 Dinner prices proved dear, but Chadwick had gotten indulgent in his old age and Thackeray was willing to pay to keep him company.